 The earlier ideology was to load one of the lifecycle methods with extensive work without taking into consideration the execution time needed.

 The main thread which handles UI updation, touch events, and even the activity lifecycle – would also be slowed down due to the heavy load on a particular lifecycle thread, which ultimately leads to slow or sluggish apps.

 Due to its low composition, the traditional nested callback pattern would have to go through a lot of work to throwback errors back to the original callback.

 To put it in perspective, for every asynchronous task, one would need to –

 - Treat the callback as a variable to prevent a memory leak from occurring (eg during onStop).

-- Cancel the Async Task to prevent any work being done till the issue is resolved.
+- Cancel the Async Task to prevent any work from being done till the issue is resolved.

 In a nutshell, the code becomes extremely complex and messy if more callbacks are present.

 Nowadays, mobile apps deal with a multitude of real-time events simultaneously, to create interactive user experiences.
 Developers are looking for a more clean and streamlined solution with less coding required and ReactiveX seems to be that answer.